magnusnordlander/joie-de-tech-entries/_posts/2012-12-03-building-arcade-stick-pt-1.md

  * Assemble everything
  * Kick some ass in [Ninja Baseball Bat Man](http://en.wikipedia.org/wiki/Ninja_Baseball_Bat_Man)

 So look forward to one or more posts detailing the rest of the modding.
-I'm also going to update this post with some images, as soon as I have taken them :)